Dan Da Dan: Evil Eye

 Dan Da Dan: Evil Eye is a 2025 Japanese animated science fiction action horror film, consisting of the first three episodes of second season of the anime television series adaptation of the manga series Dandadan by Yukinobu Tatsu.
 It is a direct sequel to the first season of the anime television series as well as its second film adaptation, following Dan Da Dan: First Encounter (2024).
 The compilation film was directed by Fūga Yamashiro and Abel Góngora and written by Hiroshi Seko.

-Dan Da Dan: Evil Eye was released on May 30, 2025, in Asia, June 6 in North America, and June 7 in Europe.
+Dan Da Dan: Evil Eye was released on May 30, 2025, in Asia, June 6 in North America and Australia, and June 7 in Europe.

 Plot

-Picking up from where season one left off, we find Momo, Okarun, and Jiji at Jiji's house in a rural Byakuja Village.
+Picking up from where season one left off, Momo Ayase, Okarun, and Jiji are at Jiji's house in a rural Byakuja Village.
 Jiji had them investigate the supposed curse hanging over the house.
 The trio are soon confronted by the Kito Family, who are the landlords for most of the village.
 Momo is attacked at the local hot spring while the women of the Kito family question Okarun and Jiji.
 An all-out fight reveals a hidden, cursed room within Jiji's home and the underground domain of the area's ancient god, Tsuchinoko, which was actually a Mongolian Death Worm.
 In the midst of the conflict, Jiji loses control of himself to the "Evil Eye", a vengeful entity.
 This entity was enraged and ready to take Okarun, Momo, and all of Byakuja Village down.